 I’m a huge fan of the JT ProFlex and Empire E-Flex masks.
 I like how the E-Flex and ProFlex are a bit wider than normal.
 The wider fit takes most of the pressure off of my ears and makes the mask fit a bit looser.

 I have never been a fan of the newer masks from Dye, Virtue or HK Army.
 I found the newer styles masks to be a bit to restrictive.
 As companies started to make their masks smaller, along with smaller sizes, comfort was sacrificed.
-Comfort has always been very important to me so, i stuck with what worked for me and that was JT and Empire.
+Comfort has always been very important to me so, I stuck with what worked for me and that was JT and Empire.

 The wider fit makes the mask much more comfortable, but if you have a small head than the Ascend may not fit you that well.

-I say it over and over again, “I just want a mask that breathe well”.
+I say it over and over again, “I just want a mask that breathes well”.
 It seems that a lot of paintball masks on the market today, just don’t breathe well.
-The designers of todays modern paintball masks seem to take aesthetics more into account than actual function.
+The designers of today’s modern paintball masks seem to take aesthetics more into account than the actual function.
 With some of the paintball masks, I feel like I’m going to hyperventilate after I just ran up a hill or after running some quick points back to back.
 I need to be able to get air in and out of the mask quickly!

-Breathability is another reason why I haven’t owned any of the high end paintball masks, none of them breathe as well as my ProFlex or E-Flex.
+Breathability is another reason why I haven’t owned any of the high-end paintball masks, none of them breathe as well as my ProFlex or E-Flex.

 Really, I’m shocked at how well the Ascend breathes.
 I have just gotten so used to the newer more modern paintball masks not breathing well.